 Do you ever do offer discounts for tattoos on special days, like Friday the 13th?

 We do not.

 Do you do piercings?

 We do not.
 We are only a tattoo shop.
 If, however, you would like us to recommend a competent piercer we would be happy to do so.

 How old do you have to be to get a tattoo?

 To receive a tattoo without parental consent you must be at least 18 years old.
 You’ll need a government issued photo ID to get tattooed so please remember to bring that with you when you come in for your session.
 For persons under the age of 18, whether or not we would be willing to tattoo you depends on the individual artist and the placement and nature of the tattoo.
-Most artists will tattoo people between the ages of 16 and 18 as long as it’s not near a private area of the body and it’s not a tattoo that we think they’ll obviously regret when they older.
+Most of our artists won’t do a tattoo on anyone under 18.
 If you are a minor and you do have parental consent, make sure to bring a government issued photo ID for both you and your parent, and also bring an original birth certificate or certified copy to prove that that person is indeed your legal guardian.

 Do you allow children in the shop?